yasindevops/phonebook-w-terraform/README.md

     - use all Availability Zones.

-    - set desired capacity of instances to `2`
+    - set desired capacity of instances to `2`.

-    - set minimum size of instances to `1`
+    - set minimum size of instances to `1`.

-    - set maximum size of instances to `3`
+    - set maximum size of instances to `3`.

-    - set health check grace period to `300 seconds`
+    - set health check grace period to `300 seconds`.

-    - set health check type to `ELB`
+    - set health check type to `ELB`.

   - The Launch Template should be configured to;

-    - prepare Python Flask environment on EC2 instance,
+    - prepare Python Flask environment on EC2 instance.

-    - download the Phonebook Application code from Github repository,
+    - download the Phonebook Application code from Github repository.

     - deploy the application on Flask Server.

   - EC2 Instances type can be configured as `t2.micro`.

-  - Instance launched by Terraform should be tagged `Web Server of Phonebook App`
+  - Instance launched by Terraform should be tagged `Web Server of Phonebook App`.

   - For RDS Database Instance;

-    - Instance type can be configured as `db.t2.micro`
+    - Instance type can be configured as `db.t2.micro`.

     - Database engine can be `MySQL` with version of `8.0.19`.